 Camelot Software Planning, known for Shining Force and Mario sports titles, surprised everyone with 2001’s Golden Sun, a valiant attempt at delivering an original Final Fantasy-type experience to a handheld platform.
 And boy, did Camelot ever succeed.
 Golden Sun starred Isaac and three other adventurers in their quest to save the world of Weyard.
-It had all the trappings of a Final Fantasy game — a save the world storyline, random turn-based battles, and summons — but it also had a decent variety of overworld puzzles and much deeper story thanks to a wealth of dialogue and exposition.
+It had all the trappings of a Final Fantasy game — a save-the-world storyline, random turn-based battles, and summons — but it also had a decent variety of overworld puzzles and much deeper story thanks to a wealth of dialogue and exposition.
 Its sequel, Golden Sun: The Lost Age, told the story through the perspective of the antagonists.
 Both games are excellent in their own right, but the original is not only the best GBA RPG ever; it’s one of the best turn-based RPGs released to this day.
 If you missed out on Golden Sun, find a way to play it, such as through the Wii U. A sequel called Golden Sun: Dark Dawn also came to DS, as well, if you want even more Golden Sun in your life.

 3. Castlevania: Aria of Sorrow

 The third and final GBA Castlevania game, Aria of Sorrow showed that it was still possible for the series to reach the level of greatness shown in Symphony of the Night.
 That’s right.
 First we said Metroid Fusion was better than Super Metroid, and now we’re putting Aria of Sorrow on the same pedestal as Symphony of the Night.
 Unlike its predecessors, Aria of Sorrow took the vampiric series to the future, placing users in the shoes of Soma Cruz, a teen with occult power who could bring about the reincarnation of Dracula.
 Aria of Sorrow has the non-linear exploration of SotN, meaningful RPG mechanics, a bunch of cool weapons, and a series of daunting but amazing boss battles.
 Throw in the Tactical Souls mechanic, which tweaks gameplay and stats by defeating enemies, and Aria of Sorrow was the richest entry in the series to date.
 It still stands today as one of the best Castlevania games, and for a taste of a similar style game, try Bloodstained: Ritual of the Night on Switch.